diegomacario/Super-Sunshine/README.md

  </p>
 </p>

+#### 5.3) Directional lights

-As for directional lights, these are considered to be placed infinitely far away, which is why they only emit light in a single direction and are not affected by attenuation.
+Directional lights are considered to be placed infinitely far away, which is why they only emit light in a single direction and are not affected by attenuation.
 The command used to create this type of light is:
  ```sh
  directional dirx diry dirz r g b
  ```